Ashangi Basalts: Stratigraphic context

 The formation covers Mesozoic sedimentary rocks, particularly Amba Aradam Formation and Adigrat Sandstone.
 In many places, on its upper side, deposits of intra-volcanic sedimentary rock occur.

 Environment

-These volcanic rocks formed through melting of the earth mantle.
+These volcanic rocks formed through melting of Earth's mantle.
 After magma generation, lava flowed out over the surface, in successive flows.
 Some part of it disappeared within the next 1 to 3 million years due to weathering and erosion, while other parts remained present.
 Within the basalt, columnar joints occur as a result of cooling; they are visible along the flanks of the ridges.
 The columnar joints are perpendicular to the surface of the lava flows; they are mostly vertical, but may also be strongly inclined.
 The lower succession, the one that overlies the Amba Aradam Formation and the Adigrat Sandstone holds vertical and closely spaced columnar joints.
 A common characteristic of the columnar joints observed in the Ashangi Basalts is their pentagonal or hexagonal shape (in plan view).